ProvableHQ/ARCs/arc-0020/README.md

 <a name="2_1_9_must"></a>
 #### 2.1.9.
 MUST

-Whatever follows MUST that must be implemented exactly as it was defined after "MUST" to comply with this ARC.
+Whatever follows "MUST", that must be implemented exactly as it was defined after "MUST" to comply with this ARC.

 <a name="2_1_10_new_aleo_feature_should_be_implemented"></a>
 #### 2.1.10.
 NEW FEATURE SHOULD BE IMPLEMENTED